 The USDA mortgage is available to applicants who meet household income and credit standards.
 By household income, we mean the USDA rural housing loan has income limits in place for households, see below for more details on limits for Lake County.
 Loan qualification is pretty easy since the program doesn’t require a down payment or a high credit score.
 However, all applicants should have a min 620 credit score to be considered.
 Homebuyers should make sure they are looking at homes within USDA approved geographic areas because the property location is the most important factor for this loan type.

 USDA Approved Locations – Eligible Map

 As stated above, Lake County still remains mostly eligible.
 However, homebuyers in Orange and Seminole County will want to check the map here for eligible areas as these counties are more populated and contain some ineligible areas.
 The seller of the home is not important, but the house must be located in a USDA eligible area.
 If you have questions about the map, just submit the short Info Request Form on this page for help.
 You can also contact us at 7 days a week at ph: 800-743-7556

 USDA Home Loan Income Limits

 USDA 502 Guarantee loans are available to moderate household incomes, which the USDA defines as those earning up to 115% of the area’s median income.
-For instance, a family of four buying a property in Lake County can make $90,300 per year.
+For instance, a family of 1-4 buying a property in Lake County can make $91,900 per year in 2022.